How Startups Build Software Products In Ahmedabad

 Keep the tech stack simple

 Using familiar and proven technologies helps development teams move faster.
-A simple tech stack reduces maintenance effort and makes it easier for new developers to join the project.
+A simple tech stack reduces maintenance effort and makes it easier for new developers to join the project, especially if the startup later expands into additional product surfaces beyond the first release.
 Complexity should only be added when the product actually requires it.

 Complex stacks create learning curves that slow development.